 The wonder of the universe never seems as profound as when your babe takes its first breath and is laid on your chest.
 I will never forget that first moment of looking into Lotte's big beautiful eyes calmly blinking back at me - a head full of hair and the most familiar face.
-Meeting her for the very first time but feeling so overwhelmingly like I'd known her forever and a day - completely connected beyond any other life force.
-A lifelong adventure together ahead of us.
+Meeting her for the very first time but feeling so overwhelmingly like I'd known her forever and a day.

 Yes, it's true - they push you to your absolute limits, yet you can’t help but be completely and utterly obsessed with them and fiercely and unconditionally love them far beyond measure.
 It’s a constant battle between wanting them to grow up quickly, so you don’t need to deal with this exhausting and demanding little kid phase routine; to wanting to spend every waking (and sleeping) moment with them and being completely desperate to make time stand still, so you can bottle their squishy little cheeks, their voices, their fearless natures and their incredible innocence.